-NOTE: Performance fine-tuning and debugging performance issues fall outside of the scope for support: https://www.progress.com/support/sitefinity-scope-of-support.
+NOTE: Performance fine-tuning and debugging performance issues fall outside of the scope for support.
+See Progress Sitefinity, Scope of Support https://www.progress.com/support/sitefinity-scope-of-support.

 General performance optimization

-If Sitefinity takes too long to generate pages, you can check the following articles for performance optimization:
+If Sitefinity takes too long to generate pages, check the following articles for performance optimization:

-You can check if the Data Caching is enabled: under Administration > Settings > Advanced > Data, Enable data caching should be empty, so it gets the default value (True).
+Check if the Data Caching is enabled.
+Go to Administration > Settings > Advanced > Data, Enable data caching should be empty, so it gets the default value (True).

 Use Load Balancing

-Websites which have to handle a large amount of requests should be hosted in a load balanced environment with at least 2 instances.
+Websites that have to handle a large number of requests should be hosted in a load-balanced environment with at least 2 instances.
 This will guarantee not only very high availability for the website, but also allow to execute procedures on the website without affecting its availability.
-You can for instance remove one of the instances from the load balancing, perform some maintenance operation and put it back online, while the other node handles all the requests during the maintenance.
+One can, for instance, remove one of the instances from the load balancing, perform some maintenance operation and put it back online, while the other node handles all the requests during the maintenance.